Our favorite things to do in Lisbon

 Belem Tower at sunset is a magical spot

-A short walk along the river leads to Belem Tower.
-The tower is a 16th-century fortification built to symbolize Portugal's maritime power.
+A short walk along the river leads to Belém Tower.
+The tower is a 16th-century fortification, built to protect the Tagus estuary during Portugal's Age of Discovery.

 Take a day trip to Sintra